 SEA Semester is the result of Cory Cramer’s efforts and those of his many friends and supporters.
 The earliest SEA Semesters were directed from headquarters in Chicago and Boston.
 In 1975, Cory brought the organization and its sailing vessel, the Westward, to Woods Hole, Massachusetts, a world-renowned center of oceanographic teaching and research.
 Today, the Sea Education Association, headquartered on a 5-acre campus, is a partner in the scientific work of that community and a recognized national leader in education under sail.

-For more than 40 years, SEA students have been conducting research, collecting data, and contributing to what we know about the world’s oceans, but that wealth of knowledge is just a fraction of what remains to be discovered.
+For nearly 45 years, SEA Semester students have been conducting research, collecting data, and contributing to what we know about the world’s oceans, but that wealth of knowledge is just a fraction of what remains to be discovered.
 We invite students to join us and experience first-hand the excitement, challenges, and rewards of our work.